nzhang20/LoL-role-predictions/README.md

 ## Framing the Problem: Problem Identification
-- Prediction problem: Can we predict a player's role based off of their in-game statistics?
+**Prediction problem:** Can we predict a player’s role based off of their in-game statistics?

-    - This prediction problem requires building a multiclass classification model
+This prediction problem requires building a multiclass classification model, and uses `position` as the response variable (`position` can either be middle, top, bottom, jungle, or support).
+In our previous project, we explored the relationship between `position` and other variables such as `kills`, `assists`, `deaths`, `damagetochampions`, `totalgold`, etc. Since we found there is some indication of correlation between these variables and position, we were interested in exploring the possibility of using those variables to predict players’ positions.

 ## Baseline Model